Tent city: Philadelphia, Pennsylvania

 Tent cities have long been a part of Philadelphia's history.
-The steadily growing number of encampments have been passed down by multiple administrations—from Mayor Wilson Goode (1984 to 1992) to the present-day Mayor Kenney (2015–present).
+The steadily growing number of encampments has been passed down by multiple civil administrations—from Wilson Goode (1984–1992) to the present-day's Cherelle Parker (2024–present).
 The collection of encampments developed for multiple reasons.
-Some started as contained protests for affordable housing, others were attempts to establish more secure living through a developed community.
+Some started as contained protests for affordable housing; others were attempts to establish secure living through a developed community.